Dileepkumar25/SignWave/README.md

-# SpeakEazy
+# Sign Wave

 ## Project Overview

-*SpeakEazy* is a website designed to bridge the gap between Deaf and Dumb individuals and the hearing community.
+*SignWave* is a website designed to bridge the gap between Deaf and Dumb individuals and the hearing community.
 This platform leverages advanced machine learning techniques and web development technologies to enable communication between individuals who use sign language and those who do not.
 The core idea of the project is to provide three main features that convert gestures into text, convert voice into text, and convert text into voice, enabling seamless communication across various modalities.

 ## Features